-The total amount of unrecognized tax benefits that, if recognized, would impact the effective tax rate is \$3.5 million, \$3.0 million and \$2.9 million for 2010, 2009 and 2008, respectively.
+The total amount of unrecognized tax benefits that, if recognized, would impact the effective tax rate is \$2.7 million, \$3.5 million and \$3.0 million for 2011, 2010 and 2009, respectively.

 The Company's continuing practice is to recognize interest and penalties related to income tax matters in income tax expense.
-The total amount of interest and penalties accrued as of December 31, 2010, is \$5.7 million, including a \$0.4 million increase recorded in income tax expense during the year.
+The total amount of interest and penalties accrued as of December 31, 2011, is \$5.3 million, including a \$0.3 million reduction recorded in income tax expense during the year.
+The total amount of interest and penalties accrued as of December 31, 2010, was \$5.7 million, including a \$0.4 million increase recorded in income tax expense during the year.
 The total amount of interest and penalties accrued as of December 31, 2009, was \$5.6 million, including a \$2.8 million reduction recorded in income tax expense during the year.
-The total amount of interest and penalties accrued as of December 31, 2008, was \$7.9 million, including a \$3.1 million increase recorded in income tax expense during the year.

-The Company believes it is reasonably possible that the settlement of certain tax uncertainties could occur within the next twelve months; accordingly, \$2.0 million, \$11.1 million and \$18.4 million of the unrecognized gross tax benefit has been classified as a current liability as of December 31, 2010, 2009 and 2008, respectively.
-These amounts primarily represent unrecognized tax benefits composed of items related to assessed state income tax audits and settlement negotiations.
+The Company believes it is reasonably possible that the settlement of certain tax uncertainties could occur within the next twelve months; accordingly, \$4.9 million of the unrecognized gross tax benefit has been classified as a current liability as of December 31, 2011.
+This amount primarily represents unrecognized tax benefits composed of items related to assessed state income tax audits, as well as state, U.S. and Canadian federal settlement negotiations.

 The Company's major income tax jurisdictions are the United States and Canada.
-For U.S. federal income tax, the Company remains subject to examination for 2002 and subsequent years.
-For major U.S. states, with few exceptions, the Company remains subject to examination for 2003 and subsequent years.
+For U.S. federal income tax, the Company remains subject to examination for 2002, 2003, 2008 and subsequent years.
+For major U.S. states, with few exceptions, the Company remains subject to examination for 2007 and subsequent years.
 For Canada, the Company remains subject to examination for 2002 and subsequent years.